Nar Phu Valley with Annapurna Circuit Trek

 • Witness the sacred temple of Muktinath, an important pilgrimage site.

-• Admire peaks like Annapurna II, Dhaulagiri, and Manaslu.
+• As you walk along the heart of the Annapurna mountain, you get to admire the peaks like Annapurna II, Dhaulagiri, and Manaslu.

 Short Itinerary